xjmusic/xjmusic/.elasticbeanstalk/README.md

 Any E.B. environment must have variables set in order to run the xj platform.
 See `production.env` to infer the expected environment variables.

 Most importantly, there is a variable APPS which is a space-separated list of apps to run.
-For example, `APPS=hub` would operate only the Hub frontend, while `APPS=craftworker dubworker` would operate both the Craftworker and Dubworker apps.
+For example, `APPS=hub` would operate only the Hub frontend, while `APPS=craftworker dubworker eraseworker` would operate all the Craftworker, Dubworker, and Eraseworker apps.